Skip to content

 Async, Event-Driven Design

 Atlas uses an asynchronous, event-driven architecture internally.
 It adopts a publish-subscribe pattern that decouples component nodes.
-Agent roles, behaviors, and states are defined declaratively via YAML configuration, allowing engineers to define agents without extensive code.
+Agent roles, behaviors, and states are defined declaratively via YAML configuration, letting engineers define agents without extensive code.

 Agent Component Model